Knowing SQL can help you improve your skills as a developer. Learn what it is, see some basic commands and examples in this article:

 In this query, notice I have changed the WHERE clause to mention the country column.
 This is the column we want to check the value of.

 Also, I have changed the > to an = sign.
 This is because we’re looking for an exact match for a value.
-Finally, I have specified a value of ‘USA’, inside single quotes.
-The single quotes indicate that this is a string or text value, and USA is the value we’re looking for.
+Finally, I have specified the value of ‘USA’, inside single quotes.
+The single quotes indicate that this is a string or text value, and the USA is the value we’re looking for.

 So, if we run this query, we can see this output:

-You can see all customer records with a country of USA.
+You can see all customer records with a country of the USA.
 All of the other records are not shown.